hbctraining/DGE_workshop/lessons/04_DEG_visualizing_results.md

 ### Heatmap

-Alternatively, we could extract only the genes that are identifed as significant and the plot the expression of those genes using a heatmap.
+Alternatively, we could extract only the genes that are identified as significant and the plot the expression of those genes using a heatmap.

-First, let's sort the results file by adjusted p-value:
+To do this, let's start by sorting the results file by adjusted p-value:

 ```r
 ### Sort the results tables
 res_tableOE_sorted <- res_tableOE[order(res_tableOE$padj), ]
 res_tableKD_sorted <- res_tableKD[order(res_tableKD$padj), ]
 ```
-Now let's get the gene names for those significant genes:
+Now, let's get the gene names for those significant genes:

 ```r
 ### Get significant genes